-Vancouver office sales (excluding strata) generated \$451.5M in proceeds in 2024.
-Two-thirds of which was the disposition of 401 West Georgia/402 Dunsmuir Street for reportedly \$300M, the largest office sale in Downtown Vancouver since the \$1.07B acquisition of Bentall Centre in 2019.
+Vancouver office sales (excluding strata) generated \$846.5 in proceeds in 2024, the most since 2019.
+More than 82% of dollar volume was generated from the sale of 400 West Georgia for \$395M and the disposition of 401 West Georgia/402 Dunsmuir Street for reportedly \$300M.
 The only other notable office sale was the \$115M disposition of the M2 office building in Mount Pleasant.
-Only 29 sales have transacted in the past three years (valued at \$815.4M) with more than three-quarters of the dollar volume coming from four deals.
+Only 30 sales have transacted in the past three years (valued at \$1.2B) with more than three-quarters of the dollar volume coming from four deals.